 Miller built the Zara USA, Inc. legal department from its inception.
 He routinely handled litigation and real estate transactions while managing the legal requirements of two $300 million real estate acquisitions that were unprecedented in Zara’s history.
 In 2013, he oversaw the company’s purchase of its store at 666 Fifth Avenue in New York City for $324 million, a record deal for a retail property in the United States.

-Beginning in early 2014, Miller complained on multiple occasions to Inditex Group’s highest-ranking legal officer, Javier Monteoliva, that he was being harassed and discriminated against.
+Beginning in early 2014, Miller complained on multiple occasions to Inditex Group’s highest-ranking legal officer, Javier Monteoliva, that he was being harassed and discriminated against for being Jewish and gau.
 Despite these complaints, neither Zara nor Inditex Group took any action to rectify the illegal treatment, according to the suit filed on June 3.

 On March 2, 2015, Monteoliva communicated to Miller that his continued employment at Zara was in jeopardy.
 In explaining the situation, Monteoliva stressed the role of Zara’s founder Amancio Ortega, stating that Dilip Patel has a closer relationship with Ortega than he does.
 Patel was one of only a handful of employees from Inditex Group’s entire global workforce (which consists of over 137,000 employees worldwide) whom Ortega invited to attend his daughter’s nuptials.
 As a result of this personal connection, it is alleged that Patel engaged in discriminatory and harassing conduct with impunity.